MQsecx2/Offensive-.NET-Remoting/README.md

 For more details, refer to the [blog post](https://www.mqsec.me/2024/02/07/net-remoting-for-lateral-movement-and-backdooring/).

 ## Compile
-**Note:** I encountered difficulty generating a single solution for the project when Costura.Fody is used.
-So, I created 3 seperate projects.
-Costura.Fody is used to embed SharedInterfaces.dll in RemotingServer.exe & RemotingClient.exe.
+**Note:** I encountered difficulty to embed SharedInterfaces.dll into RemotingServer.exe & RemotingClient.exe within a single project solution.
+So, I opted to create 3 separate projects and utilized Costura.Fody to embed the DLL.
 1. Change the port number in RemotingServer
 2. Change the ip and port in RemotingClient
 3. Compile SharedInterfaces first